 Although there are many, and more emerging companies that manufacture automatic temperature controllers, we will only focus on the 2 companies that are by far the most well established and successful, with universally agreed the best products.

-Based in Warminster, PA, BBQ Guru, (www.bbqguru.com) was founded in 2003 by Shotgun Fred Pirkle, founder of ThermoOmegaTech®, a manufacturer of control valves, thermal actuators, safety showers, and rail freeze protection valves.
+Based in Warminster, PA, BBQ Guru was founded in 2003 by Shotgun Fred Pirkle, founder of ThermoOmegaTech®, a manufacturer of control valves, thermal actuators, safety showers, and rail freeze protection valves.

 A thermodynamic engineer, Fred responded to a friend’s challenge of creating a control valve for grills by creating the first BBQ Guru.

-His love of barbeque inspired him to help everyone to achieve excellent results from their grill or smoker.
+His love of barbecue inspired him to help everyone to achieve excellent results from their grill or smoker.

-Fred’s love of giving extended beyond barbeque; he started a scholarship program at his alma mater, Sam Houston State University.
+Fred’s love of giving extended beyond barbecue; he started a scholarship program at his alma mater, Sam Houston State University.
 Every year since his death in 2012, friends host a KCBS BBQ Cook-Off to continue to raise funds for the scholarship.
-[SOURCE: ShotGunFredBarbeque.com/about-fred/]

 Dissatisfied with multiple nightly forays to check the temperature of his smoker, Roger married his day job with his interest in electronic engineering to develop a smoker temperature controller which would eliminate the need for those late night trips to the smoker.

-Naturally, his friends wanted one too, and their friends and demand mushroomed from there so Roger partnered with his brother Michael for what would be their second successful business venture.
-[SOURCE: https://www.flameboss.com/about_us/]
+Naturally, his friends wanted one too, and their friends, and demand mushroomed from there.
+So, Roger partnered with his brother Michael for what would be their second successful business venture.
+[SOURCE: Flame Boss ‘about us’ page.]

 Both BBQ Guru and Flame Boss have a number of slightly different products in their ranges, with varying feature sets and of course at different price points.